roc-lang/rbt/docs/adrs/005-jobs.md

 ### CPU Hinting

-RBT uses job parameters to jobs to construct a build graph, which it will then walk in parallel wherever possible.
+rbt uses job parameters to jobs to construct a build graph, which it will then walk in parallel wherever possible.
 This means that we can do a better job scheduling tasks when the tasks themselves are smaller—think compressing a single image instead of a whole directory of them.

 However, many compilers (like Zig, Rust/Cargo, Elm, Haskell, and Roc itself) have a monolithic compilation process where they take an entrypoint and manage compiling all the dependencies themselves.
 This is great both for programmers and compiler authors: it unlocks optimization opportunities and in many cases does away with the need for a separate build tool.

-Unfortunately, it's harder for a generic build tool like RBT to deal with those kinds of processes in a build step.
+Unfortunately, it's harder for a generic build tool like rbt to deal with those kinds of processes in a build step.
 The big question here: should we schedule work on other cores while the big process is running?
 We don't want to cause the CPU to do too much context switching!

-To fix this, jobs can give RBT enough information to do the right thing by specifying **CPU Hints**.
+To fix this, jobs can give rbt enough information to do the right thing by specifying **CPU Hints**.
 A job can either say it takes a single core or that it will saturate all available cores.

 A future ADR (or just the implementation) will determine how we deal with CPU hints, but one possibility is to avoid starting new work when there's a saturating job running.